iKevinY/iKevinY.github.io/README.md

 [pushed][generate.sh] to the `master` branch by Travis CI (see [this blog post][travis-article] for more information on the process).

-Articles are licensed under a [Creative Commons Attribution 4.0 International License][cc-by-4.0].
+Code is licensed under the [MIT License], and articles under a [Creative Commons Attribution License].

 [1]: http://img.shields.io/travis/iKevinY/iKevinY.github.io/src.svg?style=flat "Build Status"
 [2]: https://travis-ci.org/iKevinY/iKevinY.github.io